fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/233810.svg" width="9" />

 Once we step to A, it is unavoidable to get to B before entering the outlined area.
-It is because we can only reach B from the left or the bottom.<br />
+It is because we can only reach B from the left or the bottom.
-The area is impair, therefore we cannot complete it starting in C and ending in D.<br />
+The area is impair, therefore we cannot complete it starting in C and ending in D.
 If we omit the C field from the area, the area becomes pair.
 It is clear that the start and end field being across each other, a pair amount of fields cannot be filled.
 We must therefore enter the area now.

 <img align="top" src="References/rules/9_old/Count Area 2 Across.svg" width="5" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/233810_1.svg" width="9" />